wolandark/vim-piper/README.md

 Vim Piper is a Vim plugin that integrates the Piper text-to-speech system into Vim.
 It allows you to easily convert text within Vim to speech using Piper.

+## Dependency
+This plugin depends on the following:
+- piper-tts
+- a piper voice
+- aplay command from alsa-utils package (probably already installed)
+- Vim or Neovim

 # Getting piper
 On Arch Linux, do the following:
 ```bash